 Employee, Employer, and Slaveholder

-An occasional employee of a prominent landowner, the object of a townsperson’s published recollections, and a slave owner, Cezar Trent was one of a select few free black citizens of antebellum Princeton whose life can be rendered in detail through the examination of historical records.
-Significantly, his dual status as both a member of Princeton’s free black community and a slaveholder challenges notions that free blacks were consistent critics of United States slavery.
+An occasional employee of a prominent landowner, the object of a townsperson’s published recollections, and a slave owner, Cezar Trent was one of a select few free Black citizens of antebellum Princeton whose life can be rendered in detail through the examination of historical records.
+Significantly, his dual status as both a member of Princeton’s free Black community and a slaveholder challenges notions that free Black people were consistent critics of United States slavery.

 In the autumns of 1786, 1787, and 1788, George Morgan, the owner of the large Prospect estate that bordered the College of New Jersey’s campus, paid Trent to cut and deliver firewood to a close friend's son, a Princeton student living in Nassau Hall.
 On February 26, 1787, Trent inscribed his “X” mark in Morgan’s account book to acknowledge his purchase of a pair of “Wheat Shoes” from Morgan.
 The last entry related to Cezar Trent in Morgan’s account book is dated November 1, 1792, when Trent received four shilling and three pence from Morgan “for Joseph Bristol’s labour in putting up fifty one pannels [sic] of fence, which is in full of all demands I have on him.”
 Thus, while Trent was intermittently employed by Morgan, he was also a customer and a creditor.

 During the early 1790s, the New Jersey State Gazette printed two advertisements proving that Cezar Trent owned slaves during his lifetime.
 The first advertisement was published on January 23, 1793.
-Entitled “Stop The Runaway!”, the announcement sought the return of Will Rigg, a black slave who “lately belonged to Caesar Trent, a negro in Princeton.”
-This document proves both that Trent was a black man and that he owned slaves.
-It does not, however, indicate when Rigg belonged to Trent.
+Entitled “Stop The Runaway!”, the announcement sought the return of Will Grigg, an enslaved man who “lately belonged to Caesar Trent, a negro in Princeton.”
+This document proves both that Trent was a Black man and that he owned slaves.
+It does not, however, indicate when Grigg belonged to Trent.
 Two years later, Cezar Trent took out another advertisement in the same newspaper for the sale of a slave, notifying the community: